LixiangZhao98/MeTACAST/README.md

 [PointCloud-Visualization-Tool](https://github.com/LixiangZhao98/PointCloud-Visualization-Tool "PointCloud-Visualization-Tool")

 # How to use
-MeTACAST is developed with Unity3D on Windows platform. \
+MeTACAST is developed with Unity3D on `Windows` platform. \
-Unity version requirement: Version 2020.3.38f1 and 2021.3.19f1 have been tested.\
+Unity version requirement: Version `2020.3.38f1` and `2021.3.19f1` have been tested.\
-VR headset requirement: HTC Vive Pro/Pro2/Pro eye and Valve Index have been tested. \
+VR headset requirement: `HTC Vive Pro/Pro2/Pro eye` and `Valve Index` have been tested. \
 (Oculus is not supported currently, it wil be added in the future.
 If you want to use Oculus you need to import Oculus package and revise the input logic.)

 ## Install MeTACAST:
 - Download Unity3D  and Create a new project.
-Here is a tutorial ([Unity3D Setup](https://github.com/LixiangZhao98/MeTACAST/blob/master/Assets/my/file/UnitySetup.pdf "Unity Setup")) if this is the first time to use Unity3D.
+Here is a tutorial ([Unity3D Setup](https://github.com/LixiangZhao98/MeTACAST/blob/master/Assets/my/file/UnitySetup.pdf "Unity Setup")).
 - Install [SteamVR Plugin](https://assetstore.unity.com/packages/tools/integration/steamvr-plugin-32647 "SteamVR Plugin") and [VIVE Input Utility](https://assetstore.unity.com/packages/tools/integration/vive-input-utility-64219 "VIVE Input Utility").
-Please refer to sec.6 in [Unity3D Setup](https://github.com/LixiangZhao98/MeTACAST/blob/master/Assets/my/file/UnitySetup.pdf "Unity Setup") if you have no idea how to install packages.
+Please refer to sec.6 in [Unity3D Setup](https://github.com/LixiangZhao98/MeTACAST/blob/master/Assets/my/file/UnitySetup.pdf "Unity Setup") to install packages.
 - Set the `Stereo Rendering Mode` to `Multi Pass`.
 In the Unity editor, find `Edit/project setting/XR Plug-in Management/OpenVR/Stereo Rendering Mode/Multi Pass`.
 - Copy the `Assets/my` folder in this repo and place it under the `Assets` folder of your project.
 - Install [Steam](https://store.steampowered.com/ "Steam") on your PC and download `SteamVR` on Steam.